plattebasintimelapse/ccp/README.md

 * [Sass](http://sass-lang.com/)

 #### Also needed
-* A copy of secrets.json (or environment variables)
+* A copy of secrets.json (or environment variables) - goes in project root
-* Create app_config.json file, or edit existing
+* Create app_config.json file, or edit existing - goes in project root
+* app/images & app/media - from shared Dropbox folder

 By Steven Speicher, circa October 2014